 The Osher Lifelong Learning Institute (OLLI) at the University of Pittsburgh is a member-based learning community comprised of adults age 50 and more who are seeking intellectually stimulating courses and opportunities to interact with like-minded adults and Institute faculty.

 When are courses held?
 OLLI courses are held during fall, spring, and summer terms, with each term divided into two five-week sessions.
-Courses typically meet for an hour and 50 minutes once a week for five weeks.
-Most courses are scheduled weekdays from 10:00 AM – 11:50 AM and 1:00 PM –2:50 PM, although courses may meet at other times, including evenings and Saturdays.
+In person courses typically meet for an hour and 50 minutes once a week for five weeks, with online courses meeting for 75 - 90 minutes weekly.
+Most courses are scheduled weekdays from 9 a.m. - 5 p.m. , although on occasion courses may meet at other times, including evenings and Saturdays.

 Who can submit a proposal?
 OLLI at Pitt routinely seeks out course proposals from both new and established OLLI instructors.
+Many of our instructors are graduate, doctoral, and post-doc students, professors, lecturers, adjunct instructors and others associated with the University of Pittsburgh or other educational institutions in the area.
+Additionally, we welcome instructors who have both teaching experience and special expertise and knowledge from the community at large.
 A committee of the membership reviews the proposals and recommends courses to be offered.

 - Identification of course type.
-Our program has three class types.
+Our program has three class types and you are asked to select one.

 - Academic courses are those that are primarily lecture-based and are akin to undergraduate college courses.